stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 05 - Means-ends Analysis.md

 - A can move on top of D
 - D can move on top of A
 - D can move on top of the table

+### Block Problem II Quiz

+_What is the difference between each state and the goal state_?

+- A can move on top of D (difference of 3)
+- D can move on top of A (difference of 3)
+- D can move on top of the table (difference of 2)